ros2/ros2_documentation/source/Tutorials/Tf2/Adding-A-Frame-Py.rst

       ])

-This launch file will first import the required packages and create a ``demo_nodes`` variable that will store nodes that we created in the previous tutorial's launch file.
+This launch file first imports the required packages, then creates a ``demo_nodes`` variable that will store nodes that we created in the previous tutorial's launch file.

 The last part of the code will add our fixed ``carrot1`` frame to the turtlesim world using our ``fixed_frame_tf2_broadcaster`` node.